DevOps-Training-AJK/DevOps-SelfLearning/Jenkins/README.md

 # Install Jenkins on K8s cluster with autoscaling enabled using minikube
 This method runs the jenkins instance on 3 pods each and distribute the load/traffic equally.

-**NOTE:** For better practice, please create a namespace & follow the steps
+**NOTE:** For better practice, please create a namespace & follow the steps & also use alias minikube kubectl -- ="kubectl"

 ## Steps: